You hate them—winter workouts.

 - Pack your lunch.
 (I pack mine two days at a time—sometimes three.)You’re ready.
 In the morning—just grab everything and go.

 What if you can’t get out of bed or just can’t face a four mile run?
 You compromise.
 Tell yourself you are only going to do half your workout—or a quarter of your workout.
 The sound of a one-mile walk is much more tolerable than a three-mile jaunt.
 Just go—you are already packed!

 On Mondays, plan your workout at noon or after work.
-It took me a ton of years to realize I didn’t hate Sunday nights, I just couldn’t bare that Monday morning workout.
+It took me a ton of years to realize I didn’t hate Sunday nights, I just couldn’t bear that Monday morning workout.

 Find a Great Workout Book

 If you are like me, you don’t have a lot of time to read.
 Get a book you can’t put down.
 That’s helped me log hundreds of miles.
 I’ve read the best books in winter on the exercise bike.
 Use the elliptical, treadmill, whatever you prefer.